 Regarding Marijuana stocks, Commission Free trading apps such as Webull, M1Finace, Robinhood and Stash are currently your best options for investing in the newly emerging cannabis market without the hassles of commission fees.

-Currently, Robinhood offers the opportunity to trade over 5,000 securities within the app, which includes most U.S. equities and exchange trade funds (ETFs) that are listed on major U.S. exchanges.
-But as of right now, the app doesn’t offer the ability to trade over-the-counter (OTC) stocks (e.g. non-NASDAQ and NYSE) or foreign stocks, which poses an obstacle for cannabis investors.
+Robinhood, M1Finace and Webull offer the opportunity to trade over 5,000 securities within their apps, which includes most U.S. equities and exchange-traded funds (ETFs) that are listed on major U.S. exchanges.
+But as of right now, these apps don’t offer the ability to trade over-the-counter (OTC) stocks (e.g. non-NASDAQ and NYSE) or foreign stocks, which poses an obstacle for cannabis investors.
 Unfortunately, most of the most valued cannabis stocks reside in the Canadian market.
 This makes it nearly impossible for savvy investors to find individual cannabis stocks poised for big returns.

-Stash, on the other hand, doesn’t manage investor accounts directly, but rather helps guide investors through the process of building an ETF portfolio.
+Stash, it should be noted, doesn’t manage investor accounts directly, but rather helps guide investors through the process of building an ETF portfolio.
 The service has a $5 minimum investment and charges $1 a month for account balances under $5,000 and a 0.25% annual fee for accounts with $5,000 or more.

-Stash now offers newbie investors the ability to cash in on cannabis investments, and actively promotes user’s ability to do so.
+However, Stash does offer newbie investors the ability to cash in on cannabis investments, and actively promotes user’s ability to do so.
 These investments combine legal cannabis cultivation, distribution, and medical applications with big tobacco stocks to focus on the benefits global cannabis acceptance may bring.
-Keep in mind you can buy the same cannabis ETF on other online brokers such as Robinhood, so if Stash is not your preference you easily follow these steps with other commission-free platforms.
+Keep in mind you can buy the same cannabis ETFs on other online brokers such as Robinhood, M1Finance, or Webull— so if Stash is not your preference you easily create your own pot-centric portfolio with other commission-free platforms.
 One highly understated benefit of investing in either the Stash, Robinhood, or M1 Finance platform is that they allow you to invest in fractional shares.
 What this means is that you don’t need to drop $3100 to buy a share of Amazon.
 You can spend, for example, $20 and own a “fraction” of that share.

 You should also keep in mind cannabis resides in a young, highly volatile, highly speculative market.
 Maneuvers by the feds or state governments can send pot prices soaring–or plummeting, depending on many factors.
 As with all investments, you should only invest what you are willing to lose.
 You should try and capture those businesses that are poised to be around for the long run, so some knowledge of trends within the industry is helpful.

 What this all means is Corporate Cannabis is considered a very risky investment.
-If you invest in Marijuana stocks with Stash they will send you an overexposure warning, urging you to diversify, if you invest more than $100 in Corporate Cannabis, and that amount represents more than 10% of your portfolio.
+If you invest in Marijuana stocks with Stash they will send you an overexposure warning urging you to diversify if you invest more than $100 in Corporate Cannabis, and that amount represents more than 10% of your portfolio.